OpenVidu/openvidu-local-deployment/README.md

 ## OpenVidu PRO (Evaluation Mode)

 > OpenVidu PRO can be executed locally in evaluation mode for free for development and testing purposes.
-> Some limits apply: maximum 2 concurrent Rooms, 8 Participants per Room, 5 minutes duration per Room.
+> Some limits apply: max 8 Participants across all Rooms and max 5 minutes duration per Room.

 ### Install OpenVidu PRO